nikolaslenning/code-refactor-for-accessibility/README.md

-# Code Refactor for Accesibility
+# Code Refactor for Accessibility

-Link to live site: [Code Refactor](https://nikolaslenning.github.io/code-refactor-for-accessibility/)

 Code Refactor for accesiblity is a repository  where I've refactored Horiseon's existing webpage to increase its accessibility, make sure the codebase follows accesibility standards, as well as improve their codebase for long term sustainability, .

 ![Webpage screenshot](/assets/images/digital-marketing-meeting.jpg)

+A live link to my [Code Refactor](https://nikolaslenning.github.io/code-refactor-for-accessibility/) is hosted on Github pages.

+This application was authored by [Nikolas Lenning](https://github.com/nikolaslenning)